-- Whether, to the knowledge of Summit Learning at the time notice is provided, the notification was delayed as a result of a law enforcement investigation or request.
+- Whether, to the knowledge of Gradient Learning at the time notice is provided, the notification was delayed as a result of a law enforcement investigation or request.

 - A general description of the Security Incident, if that information is possible to determine at the time the notice is provided.

-- At Summit Learning's discretion, the Security Incident Notification may also include any of the following:
+- At Gradient Learning's discretion, the Security Incident Notification may also include any of the following:

-- Information about what Summit Learning has done to protect individuals whose Personally Identifiable Information has been breached by the Security Incident.
+- Information about what Gradient Learning has done to protect individuals whose Personally Identifiable Information has been breached by the Security Incident.

 - Advice on steps that the person whose Personally Identifiable Information has been breached may take to protect himself or herself.

-- To the extent required by the applicable state law, Summit Learning shall seek to notify the affected parent, legal guardian or eligible pupil of the Security Incident, which shall include as applicable the information listed in subsections (c) and (d), above.
+- LEA shall provide notice and facts surrounding the Security Incident to the affected students or Caregivers.
+To the extent required by the applicable state law, Gradient Learning shall seek to notify the affected Caregiver or eligible Student User of the Security Incident, which shall include as applicable the information listed in subsections (b) and (c), above.

-Except as otherwise stated herein, Summit Learning shall be bound by this Data Privacy Addendum for the duration of the Program Agreement or a longer period as required by law.
+Except as otherwise stated herein, Gradient Learning shall be bound by this Data Privacy Addendum for the duration of the Program Agreement or a longer period as required by law.

 In the event that either Party seeks to terminate this Data Privacy Addendum, they may do so by terminating the Program Agreement as set forth therein.